How to Increase Cold Email Responses by 25%

 Make it enjoyable:

-As we mentioned before, no one wants to open an email with a dull or generic subject line.
+As mentioned, no one wants to open an email with a dull or generic subject line.

 Include a CTA